-If you’re a travel buyer, odds are good that you’re also woman.
+If you’re a travel buyer, odds are good that you’re also a woman.
 71% of GBTA’s direct buyer members are female.
 Since many travel buyers report into Finance and Procurement departments, there’s also a good chance you’re reporting to a man – women hold only 12% of all CFO roles in the S&P500.

 Unlike engineering or tech, there are plenty of women in the travel industry as a whole, just not in senior leadership.
-So what the heck do we do to level the playing field?
+So what do we do to level the playing field?
 Changing industry culture and promoting more women are great long term, but they don’t exactly increase your influence today.

 Strategy 1: Figure out what types of networking work for you.